Chop. Preserve. Organize. It really is that simple.

 - For stir-fry dishes, julienne these and freeze: red and green bell peppers, onions, mushrooms, carrots, kale, Swiss chard

-It’s never to early to preserve these things…
+It’s never too early to preserve foods.

 - Preserve tomato sauce and tomato paste.
 You know, for the million and one times you’ll be making delicious one-pot rice dishes, soups and stews for Iftar parties of no less than 35 people.